 Welcome to the Hattiesburg Writing Institute!

 Yet, Pearson’s question resonated with me.
 It nudged me out of inefficiency, and set me on a path of competency.
-Today, I am a full-time writer, Therapeutic Writing Institute student, journal and creative writing workshop facilitator, and CEO of my startup company, Hattiesburg Writing Institute, LLC, and a Teaching English as a Second Language (TEFL) educator.
+Today, I am a full-time writer, Therapeutic Writing Institute student, journal and creative writing workshop facilitator, founder and CEO of Hattiesburg Writing Institute, LLC, and a Teaching English as a Second Language (TEFL) educator.
 I am also in the process of editing my first novel, and building an author platform.

-Over the past ten years, I taught English at the primary, secondary, and collegiate level, technical and creative writing.
+Over the past twenty years, I taught English at the primary, secondary, collegiate level; technical, and creative writing.
 As a Childcare Provider, I taught preschool age children reading and primary writing skills.
 As a substitute teacher, I taught second grade reading and writing skills at Lee Hall Elementary, high school English at Enterprise Academy, and Columbia High.
 At the college level, I tutored ESL, Regents, and first year college students at Armstrong Atlantic State University.
 Within WinC, the Writer’s in Community Program at Old Dominion University, I taught creative writing techniques in a classroom and workshop setting.
 In grad school, I also facilitated a couple of Women Studies courses.

 As a teacher of writing, I emphasize the stages of the composing process: brainstorming, free-writing, writing, and revision.
-I teach students how to incorporate literary techniques into their writing whether they are composing creative works, or academic essays.
+I teach students how to incorporate literary techniques into all forms of writing whether composing creative works, or academic essays.
 I teach students how to write expressively and rhetorically within the four modes of discourse: narration, exposition, argumentative, and research.
 I offer students an interdisciplinary education in a heuristic learning environment, so that academia can be translated to the real world.